Formula Cookbook

 Python dependencies

-For python we resources for dependencies and there’s automation to generate these for you.
+For python we use resources for dependencies and there’s automation to generate these for you.
 Running brew update-python-resources <formula> will automatically add the necessary resource stanzas for the dependencies of your Python application to the formula.
 Note that brew update-python-resources is run automatically by brew create if you pass the --python switch.
 If brew update-python-resources is unable to determine the correct resource stanzas, homebrew-pypi-poet is a good third-party alternative that may help.

 All other cases